robflop/megumin.love/Wiki-Api.md

 ## `POST /login`

-Login route for the purpose of being able to access admin-only routes.
-Works via sessions that are stored serverside.
+Login route for the purpose of being able to access the admin panel page.

+Admin routes can be accessed by providing an Authorization header, so this is usually not needed for anything but the actual website's browser representation.

 ### Headers